mageplaza/magento-2-backend-reindex/README.md

-# Magento 2 Backend Reindex Free Extension by Mageplaza
+# Magento 2 Backend Reindex Free by Mageplaza

 Magento 2 [Backend Reindex](https://www.mageplaza.com/magento-2-backend-reindex/) by Mageplaza allows store admins to update individual or all indexes manually right from the admin backend easily instead of running command line.